Top

 Visit Wat Phra That Doi Suthep

 Legends tell that a white elephant carrying a bone from the Buddha’s shoulder died where this temple now stands.
-So this is a very sacred site.
-You’ll need to have your legs and shoulders covered and remove your shoes to enter.
+Wat Phra That Doi Suthep is a sacred site.
+To enter, you’ll need to cover your legs and shoulders and remove your shoes.

 This temple, which is named for the mountain it’s built on, is about 9 miles (15 kilometers) from Chiang Mai.
 So you’ll have some impressive views of Chiang Mai and the surrounding jungle from here.